 You may also experience some inflammation and bruising around the treated areas.

 Rochester Regional Health Vein Treatment Center is the premiere practice treating venous disease in Western New York.
 Our providers always work diligently to ensure you look and feel your best.
-Your legs will thank you.Free Vein Screening
+Your legs will thank you.Schedule A Vein Screening